jamesmcginnis/possum-printer-card/info.md

 - **Four animated rings** showing Black, Cyan, Magenta, and Yellow ink/toner levels with a breathing glow effect
 - **Status pill** — Idle, Printing, Ready, Sleep, Error — with a colour-coded dot
 - **Offline mode** — all rings grey out and show `--` when the printer is unavailable
-- **Smart plug control** — link any `switch.*` entity to the status pill; tap to power the printer on when Offline or off when Idle
+- **Smart plug control** — link any `switch.*` entity to the status pill; tap to power the printer on or off
-- **Boot flash** — after powering on, the pill flashes amber *Starting…* until the printer comes back online, so you always know the command worked
+- **Powering On flash** — pill flashes amber *Powering On* after turning on, stopping only when ink sensors report real values
+- **Powering Off flash** — pill flashes amber *Powering Off* after turning off, stopping only when ink sensors go unavailable
 - **Tap a ring** for a detailed popup: level badge, entity attributes, and last-updated time
 - **Long-press a ring** to open the native Home Assistant More Info panel
 - **Tap the status pill or printer name** for a full printer status popup